Former Trump aides want Beijing punished for pandemic

 “Whether one believes COVID-19 originated in a zoonotic host, a bat cave, a frozen food shipment, or a Wuhan lab’s dangerous ‘dual-use’ research supporting undeclared bioweapons programs, the world needs answers from the Chinese Communist Party,” the former officials said in a report published this week by the Hudson Institute, a think tank.

-The report, “A Just Response to Beijing‘s Covid-19 Abuses,” urges the Biden administration to halt all funding for dangerous research, such as “gain-of-function” work to make viruses more infectious to humans.
+The report, “A Just Response to Beijing‘s COVID-19 Abuses,” urges the Biden administration to halt all funding for dangerous research, such as “gain-of-function” work to make viruses more infectious to humans.

 The former officials also recommend that the administration address Beijing‘s violations of international treaties, including International Health Regulations that require consultation and sharing of data with treaty members.